 Myth #2: Legal Separation is Exactly Like Divorce

 Legal separation and divorce are similar, but there are a few key differences.
-In a legal separation, you are still married to your partner in name, and you can still share some of the benefits that married couples have, such as health insurance and retirement benefits.
-In addition, you may still be considered married by your church.
+In a legal separation, you are still married to your partner in name, and often you can share some of the benefits that married couples have, such as health insurance and retirement benefits.
+In addition, you are still considered married within your religious community.

 In Washington State, legal separation formalizes a separation while remaining legally married.
 Legal separation is accomplished through a court order and is a legally binding consent decree.